 My twist on a southern tomato pie is a perfect summertime dish.
 Loads of fresh tomatoes with just enough cheese and basil to make it crazy delicious.
-Have a slice with a salad for lunch or make it an over the top side dish at dinner.

 Ripe juicy tomatoes are just falling off the vine in our backyard garden right now.
 There are bags full to pick every day.
 So that means it’s time to get creative.

 Of course we’ve already enjoyed BLTs and my husband’s memory has been refreshed as to how much better his lunchtime sandwiches are with a slice of garden fresh tomato.